informalsystems/vdd/fastsync/fastsync.md

 RPC.
 When they return, the following functions are called:

 - `OnStatusResponse(addr Address, height int64)`: The full node with
   address *addr* returns its current height.
-This updates the height information about *addr*, and may also increase *TargetHeight*
+The function updates the height information about *addr*, and may also increase *TargetHeight*

 - `OnBlockResponse(addr Address, b Block)`.
 The full node with